Skip to main content

 Background

-More than 850,000 people in the UK live with dementia, and one in three people born today will develop dementia in the future.
-Evidence shows that dementia is most common in those aged 65 or over and with an ageing population this is likely to grow significantly, the Alzheimer’s Society estimates there will be over one million people living with dementia in 2022.
+Around 900,000 people in the UK live with dementia, and one in three people born today will develop dementia in the future (2).
+Evidence shows that dementia is most common in those aged 65 or over and with an ageing population the number of people living with dementia is likely to grow significantly.
+The London School of Economics and Political Science (LSE) estimates that by 2040, there will be 1.6 million people living with dementia in the UK (2).

 There are many diseases that result in dementia, Alzheimer’s disease is the most common form of dementia, followed by vascular dementia.
-Over 17 percent of people who are diagnosed with dementia will have vascular dementia.
+20 per cent of people who are diagnosed with dementia will have vascular dementia (3).
 Vascular dementia has the same risk factors as heart disease and stroke.

 Causes and cure

-Dementia does not just affect the person with the diagnosis but also friends, families and carers(3).
-In 2020, 670,000 people were the primary carer for those with dementia it is vital that we provide these groups with the support they need.
+Dementia does not just affect the person with the diagnosis but also friends, families, and carers.
+In 2020, 670,000 people were the primary carer for those with dementia (5).
+It is vital that we provide these groups with the support they need.